ArrowheadAnalytics/next-gen-scrapy-2.0/README.md

 # Intro to `next-gen-scrapy`

 ## Summary
-The contests of this githhub (and this entire README) are all from Sarah Mallepalle.
+The contests of this githhub are all from Sarah Mallepalle.The code has been slightly modified to work for Python 3+, but other than that everything (including the rest of this readme) all remain the same.
+Thanks to Sarah for such an amazing contribution to the public!

 This is the first version released of `next-gen-scrapy`.
 This repo of was built to allow users to extract all pass locations -  completions, incompletions, interceptions, and touchdowns - from the regular season and postseason pass charts provided by Next Gen Stats beginning in 2017.